We wrote this guide to help you determine what kind of system will best suit your organization.

-|Project & Department Management||Architecture firms need to manage lengthy design projects.
-By automating scheduling, allocating resources, and budgeting and forecasting, firms can better ensure accurate proposals and effective use of employees.|
+|Project & department management||Architecture firms need to manage lengthy design projects.
+By automating scheduling, allocating resources and budgeting and forecasting, firms can better ensure accurate proposals and effective use of employees.|

-|Time Billing||Time and billing modules use timesheets and expense reports to funnel back into the project plan the actual costs, billable time, and non-billable time spent.
+|Time billing||Time and billing modules use timesheets and expense reports to funnel back into the project plan the actual costs, billable time and non-billable time spent.
 This ensures accuracy in billing and in estimating for future projects and helps maximize cost recovery.|

-|Customer Relationship Management||Customer relationship management (CRM) software supports lead development, marketing campaigns, and customer service by using a comprehensive database to track prospects and current/past clients.
+|Customer relationship management (CRM)||CRM systems supports lead development, marketing campaigns and customer service by using a comprehensive database to track prospects and current/past clients.
 Architecture firms get most of their business from the referrals and developed relationships, CRM is critical for long-term success.|

-|Document Sharing & Development||Secure document collaboration allows sharing information of projects, clients, and other records between the relevant employees.
-Document management could also include proposal automation, which will help the user develop high quality proposals and increase closing rates.|
+|Document sharing & development||Secure document collaboration allows sharing information of projects, clients and other records between the relevant employees.
+Document management could also include proposal automation, which will help the user develop high-quality proposals and increase closing rates.|

-|Audit Trail||Architecture accounting software should track and organize expenses and individual project steps in case of a mistake in billing or an expense that qualifies for client reimbursement.|
+|Audit trail||Architecture accounting software should track and organize expenses and individual project steps in case of a mistake in billing or an expense that qualifies for client reimbursement.|

 Like some other industry packages, architectural accounting software benefits from specific report-writing mechanisms which can deliver descriptive progress and billing documents to a client.
-The size of the firm will have a big impact on the software needs.
+The size of the firm will have a big impact on the system needs.
 For example, a larger firm, dealing with multiple projects and employees, will need more robust project and time tracking capabilities than an individual freelancer.